me747/LGM-TASK-1/README.md

 To assess your understanding of html,java & css

 **Setup:** <br/>
-I have used the following Environment to implement the code:
+I have used the following Environment to implement the code:<br/>
 IDE: Microsoft Visual Code Studio

 **Working:**